Bowenislandsong/bowenislandsong.github.io/classes/cs356/Bomblab.md

 # Bomb Lab: A Complete Walkthrough

 This document provides a comprehensive guide to solving a typical 8-phase binary bomb.
 The goal of the bomb lab is to enhance your understanding of assembly language, debugging tools like GDB, and reverse engineering concepts.
+Note: this is not the answer key, it only tell you how to understand the bomb code selected for my bomb.asm.
+See both for a comprehensive understanding.

 **Tools Used:**